Exploring the Impact of Model Scaling on Parameter-Efficient Tuning

 \paragraph{BitFit} BitFit \cite{ben-zaken-etal-2022-bitfit} is a method that only tunes all the bias terms $\mathbf{W}_b \in \mathbb{R}^{d}$ in the PLM, which lie in the self-attention and layer norm layers.
-For a Transformer layer $f$, BitFit performs the same operation as the normal Transformer model with no modification:

 \paragraph{LoRA} LoRA \cite{hu2021lora} is a method that adapts a PLM in a low-rank space.
 It down-projects the attention weights into a lower dimension and up-projects it back to the original dimension.
 Only these projection weights are optimized.
-For a Transformer layer $f$, Lora computes the output hidden states as follows: